Cgroups: Namespace isolation

-Namespaces are created with the "unshare" command or syscall, or as new flags in a "clone" syscall.
+Namespaces are created with the "unshare" command or syscall, or as "new" flags in a "clone" syscall.

 The "ns" subsystem was added early in cgroups development to integrate namespaces and control groups.
 If the "ns" cgroup was mounted, each namespace would also create a new group in the cgroup hierarchy.
 This was an experiment that was later judged to be a poor fit for the cgroups API, and removed from the kernel.

 Linux namespaces were inspired by the more general namespace functionality used heavily throughout Plan 9 from Bell Labs.

-Unified hierarchy
+Conversion to kernfs

 Kernfs was introduced into the Linux kernel with version 3.14 in March 2014, the main author being Tejun Heo.
 One of the main motivators for a separate kernfs is the cgroups file system.
 Kernfs is basically created by splitting off some of the sysfs logic into an independent entity, thus easing for other kernel subsystems the implementation of their own virtual file system with handling for device connect and disconnect, dynamic creation and removal, and other attributes.
-Redesign continued into version 3.15 of the Linux kernel.
+This does not affect how cgroups is used, but makes maintaining the code easier.